eccentricdevotion/TARDISVortexManipulator/README.md

 ##Configuration
 There should be configuration options that allow for energy usage, recharging, and other things.
 The various features should use different levels of energy, while charging is on a timer, gaining so much charge every minute or so (should be configurable, along with charge costs).
 Regarding it's uses, see the "Ideas for Commands" section below.

-Because the device in the TV show has buttons and a lot of pushing of them, it would be easiest to have a command based system to work with this.
+Because the device in the TV show has buttons and a lot of pushing of them, it would be easiest to have a command based system to work with this - though for hardcore role players, a GUI should be provided as well.

 ##Ideas for commands
 A first release should be simple, but don't stop there.
 Add as much as you think you are able!